 We use an extensive range of visitors and events to develop community, charity and themed activities which support our school values and curriculum learning.
 These include raising money and awareness for National fund raising events such as ‘Macmillan Big Coffee Morning’ and ‘CAFOD’.
 We also support local charities agreed annually such as ‘Wythenshawe Wheelers’, a charity which assists people with disabilities by providing specially adapted cycles.

 Members of the local community are often invited into School including Greater Manchester Police Liaison Officers and the local Fire Service.
 Also the school is involved in several sport related community events such as Us Girls and Sky Living for Sport.
 Our work with MCFC, as part of the City in the Community programme, involves lunchtime, curriculum and extra-curricular football.
-There is also a community night for those aged 13-21 on Friday, KICKS, whose aim is to encourage young people to engage in an activity rather than hang around on the streets.
-This is run by Alex Brooks an ex-pupil of Saint Paul’s.

 We have an extremely active Careers team who work closely with the community with activities such as work experience placements, job seeking workshops, talks by business and engineering experts and college taster sessions.
 We work closely with a number of organisations including: Wythenshawe Community Housing Group, Pets at Home and Endress and Hauser.